jackjocross/til/README.md

 * {n, k}: Denotes that between n and k repetitions of the previous expression are allowed
 * [1-9]: Any number between 1 and 9 is allowed
 * | : Marks alternate possibilities that are allowed

+#Chrome Dev Tools
+*Blackboxing: If you navigate to Dev Tools > Settings > Blackboxing you will be able to add URI patterns for files to be blackboxed.
+This will prevent chrome from outputting information about the internals of the file.
+One use case is if you have a custom logger and all of your logging line numbers are listed as coming from inside the logger.
+If you blackbox the logger script you will see the line numbers displayed as what line the custom logger was cqlled from, which is usually more useful.